-Is It Time To Make A Plan?
+When Is It Time To Make A Plan?

 Do you need an estate plan?
-If the question has even occurred to you, you probably do.
+If the question has occurred to you, you probably do.
 People from all walks of life benefit from having sound estate planning documents in place, including:

-- Those who have retired or are close to it: This is the most obvious group, and for good reason.
+This is the most obvious group, and for good reason.
 When earnings from a career are no longer coming in, you have to maximize the income generated by your accumulated wealth and assets.
 Later in life is also when people start thinking about providing for loved ones in the event of death or incapacitation.
 By creating an estate plan, you can set these concerns aside and enjoy the comfort and stability you have worked so hard to achieve.

 As an attorney with more than 30 years of experience, I can review your unique financial circumstances to determine how wills, trusts and other estate planning documents can serve your interests.